-This Roasted Potatoes Recipe is a favorite, tossed in oil and spices, then roasted for a crispy exterior and fluffy interior.
+This Crispy Roasted Potatoes recipe is a favorite, tossed in oil and spices, then roasted for a crispy exterior and fluffy interior.

 Tray full of roasted potatoes.

-We just can’t get enough of potatoes, in every way you can cook them.
+I just can’t get enough of potatoes, in every way you can cook them.
 These mashed potatoes?
 Incredible!
 Smashed Potatoes, Twice-Baked Potato Casserole, and Creamed Potatoes?!
 Can’t live without ’em.
+My Roasted Sweet Potatoes are also one of the most popular recipes on my site, so of course I had to perfect a classic roasted potatoes recipe that’s just as good.
 And these Roasted Potatoes?
 They’re the absolute best!

 These potatoes have that perfect crispy outside and fluffy inside, kinda like fries but better for you.
 They’re cheap to make, super filling, and go with pretty much anything!